ten3roberts/ivy/README.md

 Due to the layered design, several high level concepts can work together and not interfere, aswell as being inserted based on different configurations.

+Layers can be thought of as plugin in high level containers of behaviour.

+The existance of layer allow importing of behaviour from other crates without concern of implementation details.

 ### Inter-layer communication
 The application exposes different ways in which two layers can influence